Leonardo (company): From Finmeccanica to Leonardo

 A company rebranding operation led by Mauro Moretti began in March 2016, with a proposal to change the company name.
 From 1 January 2017 Finmeccanica officially became Leonardo, a name inspired by the Italian savant Leonardo da Vinci.
-On 18 March 2017 the Italian Treasury proposed that the veteran banker Alessandro Profumo replace Mauro Moretti as CEO of Leonardo, and on 16 May the Board appointed Alessandro Profumo to the role.
+In March 2017 the Italian Treasury proposed that the veteran banker Alessandro Profumo replace Mauro Moretti as CEO of Leonardo.
+In May 2017 the Board appointed Alessandro Profumo to the role.

+2020s

+On 10 May 2023 the Board of Directors appointed Mr. Roberto Cingolani to the position of chief executive officer and General Manager, Mr. Stefano Pontecorvo to the role of chairman, Mr. Lorenzo Mariani to the role of Co-General Manager.
+Turkish defense firm Baykar and Leonardo have decided to cooperate in the field of unmanned aerial vehicles.